BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SurfaceMeshingFilters/QuickSurfaceMesh.md

 SurfaceMesh

 ## Description ##
-This surface meshing algorithm proceeds by creating a pair of triangles for each face of the voxel where the neighboring voxel have a different grain id value.
+This surface meshing algorithm proceeds by creating a pair of triangles for each face of the **Cell** where the neighboring **Cell** have a different **Field** id value.
 No attempt is made to mimic the operations of a MultiMaterial Marching Cubes algorithm.
 The meshing operation is extremely quick but can result in a surface mesh that is very "stair stepped".
 The user is encouraged to use a smoothing operation on the surface mesh.

 ## Parameters ##